hi-ban/charger-boy/README.md

 # BOM
 - All the resistors and the LEDs are 0805.
-All the capacitors are also 0805 except the 22uF ones, which are 1206.
+All the capacitors are also 0805 except for the 22uF ones, which are 1206.
 - As before, note that one or more components might be out of stock at LCSC (especially the 0805 LEDs).
 - If you're populating the PCB by yourself, you can get the LEDs and any missing components from other component providers or from aliexpress.
 I found the ones from aliexpress brighter than the "basic part" ones from LCSC.
 This also applies to other missing components.
 - Also, you might want to use a BLINKING LED for the low battery indicator, which you can find in aliexpress and ebay (i've been unable to find those in LCSC).